06/11/2024

 The goals behind a merger greatly affect how its success is seen.
 But, after a merger, it’s tricky to see how the bought company alone is doing.
 It becomes part of the buyer’s larger business, blending the performances.

-Merger success metrics
+merger success metrics

 Mergers are diverse in type, from international deals to domestic ones, and vary by industry.
 This diversity complicates comparing studies on mergers.
 Defining a merger’s success is not straightforward, as outcomes can widely vary.